Saat Phere – Saloni Ka Safar

 Saat Phere – Saloni Ka Safar (International title: Saloni) is an Indian Hindi-language drama television series that aired on Zee TV from 17 October 2005 to 28 May 2009.
 Produced by Sphere Origins, the show starred Rajshree Thakur and Sharad Kelkar.
 The story focused on issues of social discrimination, especially surrounding skin colour, and was one of Zee TV’s most popular shows in the mid-2000s.

 Plot

 The series follows Saloni (Rajshree Thakur), a young woman who faces prejudice due to her dark skin tone.
-Despite societal challenges, she strives to build her own identity and lead a fulfilling life.
-Saloni marries Nahar (Sharad Kelkar) and navigates the struggles of marriage and family responsibilities while confronting social biases.
+Despite societal challenges, she strives to build her own identity and lead a fulfilling life through her talent of singing.
+Saloni marries Nahar (Sharad Kelkar) and navigates the struggles of marriage and family responsibilities while confronting social biases and various external enemies who want to harm her family.

 Later in the series, following a generation leap, the focus shifts to Saloni's daughter Savri, who encounters her own challenges before the family is ultimately reunited.